xjiang4/ellipsoids/branches/issue_133_aatanesyan/doc/chap_ellTube.rst

    :language: matlab
    :linenos:

-As for ellipsoid tube projections a special function is used to create the projection matrix for ellipsoid tube union objects:
+As for ellipsoid tube projections, a special function is used to create the projection matrix for tubes by the instant of time:

 .. literalinclude:: ../products/+gras/+ellapx/+smartdb/+test/+examples//fGetProjMat.m
    :language: matlab